prajolshrestha/thesis_src/README.md

 ```

-Note: You may have to update the file path as required!
+Note: You may need to update the file path as required!